Bird Watching Safari

-With a resident population in excess of 1,388 different bird species, and many more that come down and up here from Europe and Southern Africa, Tanzania is probably one of the greatest places on the planet for birders.
+Bird Watching in Northern Tanzania takes you to a destination with a resident population in excess of 1,388 different bird species, and many more that come down and up here from Europe and Southern Africa.
+Tanzania is probably one of the greatest places on the planet for birders.
 From the gigantic Marshall eagle to the delicate sunbird, the elusive Shoebill to the omnipresent Marabou, there is certainly something to please any keen twitcher!

 The national parks to the north of Tanzania have been formed through the moving together of two tectonic plates and, as such, this is an area that is both barren and fertile in equal amounts.
-The main National Parks of the Serengeti, Lake Manyara and Tarangire are very good for large raptors and scavengers, but, if you are looking to get away from the "flock" then please see a few additional areas below:
+The main National Parks of the Serengeti, Lake Manyara and Tarangire are very good for large raptors and scavengers, but, if you are looking to get away from the “flock” then Bird Watching in Northern Tanzania Safari will lead you to a few additional areas below:

 The Momella lakes are located in the north of Arusha National Park, these lakes are fed by underground streams and are a mecca for water birds in particular.
 Species commonly seen here include flamingo, pelican, little grebe and a variety of herons, ducks and waders are also common.